gernansoares/free-social/README.md

 # free-social

-Example project of a social network implemented with microservices architecture
+Sample project of a social network implemented with microservices architecture

-## Projects
+## Modules

 * _**free-social-lib**_: Common classes and configurations for all projects
 * _**free-social-service-discovery**_: For all microservices registration and discover